haasr/fm_transmitter/README.rst

     Redbone.wav|gain +0
     Hello-Goodbye.wav|gain +2
     Good Vibrations.wav|gain +5
-    # apostrophes and parentheses are accepted
+    # apostrophes, dashes, underscores, and parentheses are accepted
-    Ryan's song (feat. parentheses).wav|gain +5
+    Ryan's-song (feat. parentheses).wav|gain +5
     Bad Moon Rising.wav|gain +5 # this comment will break things.

 As you can see above, you must use a txt file format.
 While you may comment lines by starting them with a pound sign, do not put comments on the same line as a song; fmpirate will not play nicely with the last line in the example text file.
-Additionally, special characters such as [~!?<>@#$%^&*+=] should not appear in the audio file names while apostrophes, dashes, underscores, and parentheses will be accepted.While it is recommended you save your playlist files in "fmpirate/FMPirate/Playlists/" for quickest access, you may save them wherever you like.
+Additionally, special characters such as [~!?<>@#$%^&*+=] should not appear in the audio file names while spaces, apostrophes, dashes, underscores, and parentheses will be accepted.
+While it is recommended you save your playlist files in "fmpirate/FMPirate/Playlists/" for quickest access, you may save them wherever you like.
 Of course, all the WAV files listed in the playlist MUST be in the root of the "fmpirate" directory (where the